renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Deployment/deployment-railway.md

 ---
-title: Deploy Langflow on Railway
+title: Deploy Aiexec on Railway
 slug: /deployment-railway
 ---

-This guide explains how to deploy Langflow on [Railway](https://railway.app/), a cloud infrastructure platform that provides auto-deploy, managed databases, and automatic scaling.
+This guide explains how to deploy Aiexec on [Railway](https://railway.app/), a cloud infrastructure platform that provides auto-deploy, managed databases, and automatic scaling.

 1. Click the following button to go to Railway: